Water Supply Augmentation

 For businesses located within the City of Cape Town, a City Business Inquiry Service has been set up that will provide information on the City’s procedures and processes.
 Please contact firstname.lastname@example.org

 If you are in the City of Cape Town, all the details on applying and making use of an alternative water systems can be found here.
-The City's Water Map can be accessed here and provides information on household water use, treated effluent collection points and pressure management points.

 If you would like to register as a water service intermediary (selling on water that has been abstracted or treated to other parties) please visit the City of Cape Town's website.
 The application for can be downloaded here.
 If you have any queries you can contact Nokuzola Mhlungu at email@example.com.